Car suspension: Modern suspension

 Leaf springs were the first modern suspension system, and, along with advances in the construction of roads, heralded the single greatest improvement in road transport until the advent of the automobile.
 The British steel springs were not well-suited for use on America's rough roads of the time, so the Abbot-Downing Company of Concord, New Hampshire re-introduced leather strap suspension, which gave a swinging motion instead of the jolting up-and-down of spring suspension.

 In 1901, Mors of Paris first fitted an automobile with shock absorbers.
 With the advantage of a damped suspension system on his 'Mors Machine', Henri Fournier won the prestigious Paris-to-Berlin race on 20 June 1901.
-Fournier's superior time was 11 hrs 46 min 10 sec, while the best competitor was Léonce Girardot in a Panhard with a time of 12 hours, 15 minutes, and 40 seconds.
+Fournier's superior time was 11 hours 46 minutes and 10 seconds, while the best competitor was Léonce Girardot in a Panhard with a time of 12 hours, 15 minutes, and 40 seconds.

 Coil springs first appeared on a production vehicle in 1906 in the Brush Runabout made by the Brush Motor Company.

 Today, coil springs are used in most cars.

 In 1920, Leyland Motors used torsion bars in a suspension system.

 In 1922, independent front suspension was pioneered on Lancia Lambda, and became more common in mass market cars from 1932.
 Today, most cars have independent suspension on all four wheels.

 The part on which pre-1950 springs were supported is called a dumb iron.

 In 2002, a new passive suspension component, the inerter, was invented by Malcolm C. Smith.
 This has the ability to increase the effective inertia of wheel suspension using a geared flywheel, but without adding significant mass.
 It was initially employed in Formula One in secrecy, but has since spread to wider motorsport.

 Difference between rear suspension and front suspension

-Any four-wheel-drive (4WD/AWD) vehicle needs suspension for both the front wheels and rear wheels, but in two-wheel-drive vehicles there could be a very different configuration.
 For front-wheel drive cars, rear suspension has few constraints, and a variety of beam axles and independent suspensions are used.
 For rear-wheel drive cars, rear suspension has many constraints, and the development of the superior, but more expensive independent suspension layout has been difficult.
-Four-wheel drive often has suspensions that are similar for both the front and rear wheels.